crd230/crd230.github.io/lab0.md

 ## [1] "col1" "col2"
 ```

+When working with real datasets, columns will represent variables, like income or percent Hispanic.
+In this case, you would give the columns appropriate variable names (be succinct) like *income* and *phisp*.
 We can extract columns from data frames by referring to their names using the `$` sign or index values

 ```r